Files

 Part 3: Combining a Raster DEM into a PointCloud

-The PointCloudCombiner can also combine other kinds of geometries such as rasters, polygons, and even surfaces and output them as a point cloud.
+The PointCloudCombiner can also combine other kinds of geometries, such as rasters, polygons, and even surfaces, and output them as a point cloud.
 For this example, we will read in a raster digital elevation model (DEM) and transform it into a point cloud.

 1. Open FME Workbench and Add a Reader

-Here we have a digital elevation model of Vancouver, BC.
+Here, we have a digital elevation model of Vancouver, BC.

 2. Add a PointCloudCombiner

-Now, add a PointCloudCombiner to the canvas and connect it to the reader feature type.
-By default, the PointCloudCombiner transformers the raster pixel location into the x/y component and the pixel value into the z component of the resulting point cloud.
+By default, the PointCloudCombiner transforms the raster pixel location into the x/y component and the pixel value into the z component of the resulting point cloud.

 3. Add a LAS Writer